Bonner Fellers: Early military career

 Fellers returned to I Corps Area headquarters in October 1923 and remained there until August 1924, when he received orders to join the Mathematics faculty at West Point.
 He managed to get his orders changed to an assignment in the English department instead.
 While there he married Dorothy Ross Dysart in 1925.
 They had a daughter, Nancy.
 This was followed, in 1929, by a second tour of duty in the Philippines, as a battery officer stationed at Fort Mills, from October 4, 1929 to August 21, 1931.
 He then went to Fort Totten, New York, where he was a battery officer and regimental adjutant with the 62nd Coast Artillery until July 28, 1933.
 The drastic reduction in the size of the army after the war created limited opportunities for promotion, so Fellers was not promoted to captain until December 3, 1934.
 In 1935, he graduated from the Command and General Staff School, where he wrote a paper on "The Psychology of the Japanese Soldier", and the Chemical Warfare Service Field Officers Course at Edgewood Arsenal.
+Later scholarship has identified the paper as an early example of Fellers's sustained interest in Japanese military psychology.
+Historian Patrick Porter described it as a prescient study that anticipated Japanese special-attack methods and reflected the intellectual foundation of Fellers's later psychological warfare work in the Pacific.

 During his third tour of duty in the Philippines from September 18, 1935, to February 12, 1939, Fellers served on the staff of the military adviser to the Philippine Commonwealth to Apr.
 30, 1938; including assignment to the Office of the Military Advisor to the Commonwealth Government of the Philippines, under General Douglas MacArthur; while there, Captain Fellers interacted with Major Dwight D. Eisenhower, a senior member of MacArthur's staff.
-His assignments included helping to open the Philippine Military Academy, the Philippines' "West Point," and liaising with Philippine President Manuel Quezon.
+Eisenhower, however, found him “bitter, sarcastic and nearly intolerable” His assignments included helping to open the Philippine Military Academy, the Philippines' "West Point," and liaising with Philippine President Manuel Quezon.
+He accompanied MacArthur and Quezon on their visit to Washington in early 1937, where they met with President Franklin Roosevelt.
+Fellers wrote to his wife that reports of corruption had reached Roosevelt, who was impatient with Quezon's demands for independence, but that MacArthur managed to assuage him.

 The Philippines awarded him its Distinguished Service Star for his contributions to its defenses.
 His citation read: